hazelcast/hazelcast-jet-demos/cryptocurrency-realtime-trend/README.md

 ## Building the Application

-To build and package the application, run :
+To build and package the application, run:

 >Please note that maven may take some time to download all dependency on the first run.